Dosk3n/sql-drive-by/README.md

 ## Disclaimer

 This program was created for teaching purposes only!
-By using this program, you accept that I am not responsible for any decisions that you make!
+By using this program, you accept that I am not responsible for any actions that you take as a result of using this program.

 ## Description